-As Weeds Outsmart The Latest Weedkillers, Farmers Are Running Out Of Options
+As Weeds Outsmart The Latest Weedkillers, Farmers Are Running Out Of Easy Options

 There was a moment, about 20 years ago, when farmers thought that they'd finally defeated weeds forever.